When it comes to creating the ultimate smoked turkey off the grill — tender and juicy — the answer is simplicity.

 The simple answer to tasty, juicy smoked turkey is … the smoke.
 Smoking a whole turkey means low and slow, which will keep your star of the feast tender and juicy.
 The wood choice can highlight the fresh flavor of the bird.
 In this recipe, we’re going with apple wood, and it seems to work nicely with this rich fowl.

 Some may think the only way to achieve a perfectly smoked turkey is with a fancy, bulky smoker.
 That’s not always the case, as a simple kettle grill can turn out perfectly smoked turkey with ease.

-Apple Smoked Turkey
+Ultimate Smoked Turkey

 Note: Try to use fresh herbs from your garden or grocer.